bovrhovn/mcp-what-why-how-demos/README.md

 5. [**5-DeployToAcaHttpSupport**](src/MCPHWW/5-DeployToAcaHttpSupport) - This demo shows how to deploy the simple weather service to Azure Container Apps (ACA) with HTTP support.
 It demonstrates how to set up the deployment and make a call to the deployed service using the Model Context Protocol.
+6. [**6-ServerWithAnotherMCP**](src/MCPHWW/6-ServerWithAnotherMCP) - This demo shows how to create a server that can interact with another
+   Model Context Protocol server.
+It demonstrates how to set up the server and make a call to the other server using the Model Context Protocol.

 ## Getting Started